 - Include your LinkedIn profile in email correspondence to connect with candidates online.

 - Take time each day to respond to candidate emails or LinkedIn messages about recruitment.

 - Use social media platforms as a communication tool to keep candidates in-the-know about your company’s initiatives, timelines, and goals.

 Just this week, I used these strategies to pause recruitment for a VIP client, and the results were incredible.
 Mere hours after sending our bulk action email, I received close to 100 LinkedIn connection requests and candidate emails thanking our client for keeping them informed.

 “It’s nice to hear from a company that cares” and “Thank you for doing the right thing” were just some of the responses, and countless others encouraged the team to “keep in touch” and “stay healthy” as the pandemic progressed.

-“I try to be honest and straightforward, the engineers just want to know what’s going on… It’s a tough time for everybody.” – Ankit Dogra
+“I try to be honest and straightforward.
+The engineers just want to know what’s going on… It’s a tough time for everybody.” – Ankit Dogra

 While these are challenging times, there are better days ahead.
-Your recruitment initiatives may be on hold today but soon you’ll be hiring again, and the strategies you put in place NOW will impact the success you have in the future.
+Your recruitment initiatives may be on hold today, but soon you’ll be hiring again, and the strategies you put in place NOW will impact the success you have in the future.
 Take the time to send those personalized notes, make online connections, respond to those messages, and check in on your candidates.
-You’ll see your efforts pay off when high-quality candidates return to your recruitment pool more excited than ever to join a company they know truly cares.
+You’ll see your efforts pay off when high-quality candidates return to your recruitment pool more excited than ever to join a company they know genuinely cares.